TENGBINN/Bayes-by-Backprop/README.md

-# Bayesian-RNN
+# Bayes-by-Backprop
-TensorFlow implementation of Bayes-by-Backprop algorithm from "Bayesian Recurrent Neural Networks" paper
+TensorFlow implementation of Bayes-by-Backprop algorithm from "Weight Uncertainty in Neural Networks" paper